 Groovy rumble of eight-string guitar, robotic barking, and this blunt calculated tempo variation – all Meshuggah signatures are present here.
 Built on a musical skeleton forged from groove and death metal, obZen is akin to a cybernetic monster — mechanistic and precise.
 By constantly adopting math metal, jazz and progressive attributes, the band has always been pushing music into unimaginable territories. obZen is no exception.

-Album is an excellent blend of 90s Meshuggah, basically more groove metal than djent.
-Jens Kidman’s vocals blend in as if it’s another discordant machine in this mechanistic orchestra.
+Album is an excellent crossover from 90s to modern Meshuggah, basically more groove metal than djent.
+Needless to say, Jens Kidman’s vocals blend in as if it’s another discordant machine in this mechanistic orchestra.
 Odd rhythmic structures, Tomas Haake’s jazz like drumming, and down-tuned proggy leads – all inspire still reverence – not moshing.

-Maximum creative bliss is at the margins, both for the artist and the listener.
+Both for the artist and the listener, maximum creative bliss is at the margins.
 Meshuggah has been constantly placing themselves at those very structural margins of numerous demanding genres.
-Habitually creating novel classifications for what’s considered exceptional in metal. obZen is yet another extraordinary dissonant chapter.
+Habitually creating novel classifications for what’s considered exceptional. obZen is yet another extraordinary dissonant chapter.